-- (1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of cash, cash equivalents and restricted cash, additional paid-in capital, total stockholder's (deficit) equity, and total capitalization by \$5.3 million, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of cash, cash equivalents and restricted cash, total stockholder's (deficit) equity, and total capitalization by \$ million, assuming the number of shares offered, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, each of our pro forma as adjusted cash, cash equivalents and restricted cash, additional paid-in capital, total stockholder's (deficit) equity and total capitalization by \$16.3 million, assuming that the assumed initial offering price to the public remains the same, and after deducting underwriting discounts and commissions payable by us.
-The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price, the number of shares offered, and the other terms of this offering determined at pricing. - (2) Restricted cash represents \$0.5 million of the total cash, cash equivalents and restricted cash as of July 4, 2021. - (3) Based on an assumed initial public offering price of \$17.50 per share, which is the midpoint of the price range set forth on the cover of this prospectus, we expect to issue 13,714,286 shares of common stock to holders of our Series A Preferred Stock (which includes 10,584,652 shares of common stock associated with a pre-existing contractual deemed dividend for down round protection for the holders of our Series A Preferred Stock).
-Our existing certificate of incorporation provides that all outstanding shares of Series A Preferred Stock shall automatically be converted into shares of common stock at the effective conversion rate as calculated pursuant to the existing certificate of incorporation applying the provisions set forth in the existing certificate of incorporation.
+Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, each of our pro forma as adjusted cash, cash equivalents and restricted cash, total assets and total stockholder's (deficit) equity by \$ million, assuming that the assumed initial offering price to the public remains the same, and after deducting underwriting discounts and commissions payable by us.
+The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price, the number of shares offered, and the other terms of this offering determined at pricing.